wp-plugins/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.0.2 =
+* Reduce Twitter search history from 500 to 200 items
+* Attempt to fix discrepancy between autoscroll/chime settings
+* Rename 'Post' to 'Send to Editor' in live Twitter search
+* Improve JS binding on live update editor
+* Miscellaneous UI refinements

 = 1.0.1 =
 * Patch remote author count returning invalid data